jdegand/shoppingify-backend/README.md

 ## Continued Development

 - Categories have to be created before Items - debatable if category should belong to Item model versus a model of its own.
 - Categories plus populate to get all items - versus getting categories and items separately
 - List should be changeable if same day? - how should state change ?
 - JWT protection for most routes - getting Items not protected and getting Categories not protected
-- Users route not required
+- Users route is not required.
 - Statistics doesn't require a route ?
 - Problems if you delete a category - item will be linked non-existent category - have to delete item as well
 - Same if you delete an item have to remove it from category array
 - Guidelines - no deletion of categories or items - both can be added only
-- Cross referencing models might be overkill here
+- Cross referencing models might be overkill here.
 - Design choice -  add quantity to item model versus list model
-- Need user attached to items ?
+- Need user attached to items?
 - Problem with making list name unique - different users cannot have same list name

 ## How To Use